justudin/backpropagation/README.md

 	Collection of A/R,
 	Effectiveness of sale network.

-7. Missing Attribute Values: None
+##7.
+Missing Attribute Values: None

+##8.
+Class Distribution:
-8. Class Distribution: [143 instances For Non-Bankruptcy] [107 instances For Bankruptcy] Information about the dataset
+[143 instances For Non-Bankruptcy] [107 instances For Bankruptcy] Information about the dataset
 CLASSTYPE: nominal

+##Note
-*Coded and implemented on PHP by justudin <just.udin@yahoo.com>
+Coded and implemented on PHP by justudin